Literary adaptation: Film

 The most celebrated of the early adaptations is Erich von Stroheim's Greed, a 1924 adaptation of the 1899 novel McTeague by naturalist writer Frank Norris.
 The director intended to film every aspect of the novel in great detail, resulting in a 9½-hour epic feature.
 At studio insistence, the film was cut down to two hours and was considered a flop upon its theatrical release.
 It has since been restored to just over four hours and is considered one of the greatest films ever made.

-One book that has been adapted very frequently (in one form or another) is Charles Dickens' 1843 Christmas story A Christmas Carol, which has around 20 film adaptations to date.
+One book that has been adapted frequently (in one form or another) is Charles Dickens' 1843 Christmas story A Christmas Carol, which has around 20 film adaptations to date.
+Another frequently adapted novel is Mary Shelley's Frankenstein, which has over 60 film adaptations, the most notable film being James Whale's of 1931, which introduced Frankenstein's monster as the character people most recognize today (because of his physical appearance).

-Video game
+Video games

-Books and plays adapted into video games include The Witcher, based on the fantasy novels and short stories by Polish author Andrzej Sapkowski; Romance of the Three Kingdoms, based on a Chinese 14th-century historical novel; I Have No Mouth, and I Must Scream, based on a short story by Harlan Ellison; and Hamlet, based on the play by William Shakespeare.
+Many novels have been adapted into video games.
+Some video games adapted from novels include: The Witcher, based on the fantasy novels and short stories by Polish author Andrzej Sapkowski; Romance of the Three Kingdoms, based on a Chinese 14th-century historical novel; I Have No Mouth, and I Must Scream, based on a short story by Harlan Ellison; and Hamlet, based on the play by William Shakespeare.
 The horror video game Parasite Eve is a sequel to a novel by the same name.
+The Harry Potter series has also been adapted into multiple games, notably Hogwarts Legacy and Lego Harry Potter.

+Other literary genres

+When considering literary adaptations, mentioning one literary genre to another is important.

 Process

+Adaptation can be seen as a process and a product.
+The process involves working to create an adapted work that keeps the original themes of the story without completely changing it.
+The product is the final piece, and it is important to look at audience and critic reactions as well as its place in the intertextuality of the story.
+When one adapts, they are putting a story into a new imagination, which is different from how everyone individually imagined the original story (this can cause debate).
+Audiences often critic film adaptations, saying that the novel is better.
+This is usually because it is difficult to include all of the plot into a film without the film being extremely long.
+This is a difficulty that usually comes up, especially if the novel being adapted is lengthy.